Image: Stereotype: New directions in typography opening reception. Photo: Mike Lawrie.

-BSA Space is Boston’s leading center for architecture and design, and is home to the Boston Society of Architects and the BSA Foundation.
+BSA Space is Boston’s leading center for architecture and design, and is home to the Boston Society of Architects/AIA and the BSA Foundation.
 BSA Space hosts exhibitions on design and architecture, architecture cruises and walking tours, and other programs and events that foster exchange between design and construction, the profession and the public, and encourage collaboration across the city and world.

 Nestled on Boston’s waterfront between the Fort Point Channel and the Rose Fitzgerald Kennedy Greenway, BSA Space opened in the Atlantic Wharf building in December 2011.
 Boston-based firm Höweler + Yoon Architecture designed the floorplan, using a concept that centers on a highly visible “cloud” ceiling and monumental stairs.
 These two architectural elements act as iconic markers for BSA Space and an invitation into the exhibitions and meeting spaces above.
 The design was chosen during a 2010 design competition overseen by the BSA board of directors.
 Commodore Builders provided construction management services in what was a highly collaborative project.
 Click here to see a full list of supporters and contributors who helped make BSA Space possible.